 The dangerous combination of naturally acidic water chemistry and lead pipes began to be taken seriously in the 1970s.
-The UK's Department for the Environment carried out a series of surveys of blood lead levels in the 1970s and 80s.
+The UK's Department for the Environment carried out a series of surveys of blood lead levels in the 70s and 80s.
 The findings were that "The highest blood lead concentrations were related to plumbosolvent water" and not distance to roads (Quinn, 1985).
 The acidic soft water in Scotland's two largest cities made piping there extremely plumbosolvent.
 In 1975 surveys found 33% of households in Scotland had water lead levels above $50\mu g/l$, compared to 10% in England (Potter 1997).
 Glasgow was especially viewed as a problem, with 50% of household surveyed having water lead levels above $100\mu g/l$ (Richards and Moore, 1984).
 Average blood lead levels were higher in both cities than in any country today (figure 5 and Ericson et al., 2021).

 This paper exploits two interventions to reduce lead in the water supply.
-We treat these as natural experiments, given the somewhat arbitrary assignment of water treatment to

-Glasgow and Edinburgh (treatment groups), while leaving many adjacent areas untouched until years later (control groups).
+We treat these as natural experiments, given the somewhat arbitrary assignment of water treatment to Glasgow and Edinburgh (treatment groups), while leaving many adjacent areas untouched until years later (control groups).
 These control areas were not only treated later, but also had higher pH levels for their untreated water than the treatment areas.
 In particular, we rely on these plausibly exogenous variation of lead to identify treatment effects of lead on birth outcomes:

-- Treatment 1: the staggered increase in pH levels (reducing acidity and therefore the potential level of lead in drinking water) through lime dosing in Glasgow and Edinburgh.
+Treatment 1: the staggered increase in pH levels through lime dosing in Glasgow and Edinburgh.
 This occurred in 1978 for Glasgow, Edinburgh Southwest and (partially) Edinburgh Central, and in 1985 for Edinburgh Northeast.
-Importantly, these interventions were not carried out in the many surrounding areas of these cities until much later. - Treatment 2: the staggered dosing with orthophosphate in both cities in 1989 in Glasgow and in 1991 in every area of Edinburgh, to reduce the bioavailability of lead.
+Importantly, these interventions were not carried out in the many surrounding areas of these cities until much later.

+• Treatment 2: the staggered dosing with orthophosphate in both cities in 1989 in Glasgow and in 1991 in every area of Edinburgh.
 Also in this case, this treatment was not implemented in the neighbouring areas until years later.